shoeffner/monty/03_BooleansControlFlow/slides.md

 # Common mistakes & conventions: `damage_taken`

-For the castle crashers exercise you needed to take the `damage_taken` function for each individual hit.
+For the castle crashers exercise you needed to call the `damage_taken` function for each individual hit.